hogo1510/GoKV-TCP-JavaClient/README.md

 - already a usability java file for basic use (aka the only use atp)
 - it uses json as form of communication (not security proof)
 - it was a small side project of my internship
+- also it's a part of a bigger project that i may or may not post on github haha